MICROSAVE UPDATE – COMPENDIUM OF NEWS ON ANDHRA CRISIS

 - MFIs have to register with the local legal authority before granting or recovery of loans from SHG members – this essentially means that the MFIs will not be able to recover their loans until and unless they register with the local authorities and will bring them under the ambit of Indian Money Lending Act, and thus subject to usury laws and interest rate caps.
-However, the ordinance does not talk about any interest rate cap except that it prohibits MFIs to charge more interest that the principal amount lent out by them.
+However, the ordinance does not talk about any interest rate cap except that it prohibits MFIs to charge more interest than the principal amount lent out by them.
 This in effect does not mean much as most MFI loans are for a period of one year and the average interest rates vary from 24 to 36%.
 The time given for registration is only 30 days from the date the ordinance was passed by the state assembly.

 - The registering authority is the ‘Project Director’ District Rural Development Authority in rural areas and MEPMA in the urban areas or any other person appointed by the District Collector – this is being viewed by the MFIs as an infringement on their operations by local government officials.

-- Upon receiving complaints from an SHG or its members, the registering authority may cancel the registration of the MFIs – this again is being viewed by MFIs as infringement of their rights and the general feeling is that this rule may be abused by local district officials.
+- Upon receiving complaints from an SHG or its members, the registering authority may cancel the registration of the MFIs – this again is being viewed by MFIs as an infringement of their rights and the general feeling is that this rule may be abused by local district officials.

 - The ordinance also says that all loan repayments should be made in the Gram Panchayat on a monthly basis – this clearly will have a significant impact on the established methodology of the MFIs.
 Logistically this will also make it much more difficult for clients, who have to move to the Gram Panchayat to make their loan repayments.

-Immediately after the promulgation of the ordinance the offices of SKS, Spandana, Share Microfin, Basix and other large MFIs were raided by district officials throughout Andhra Pradesh.
+Immediately after the promulgation of the ordinance the offices of SKS, Spandana, Share Microfin, Basix, and other large MFIs were raided by district officials throughout Andhra Pradesh.

-At the same time banks began to turn off access to funds for MFIs, and members did not repay as the MFIs could not collect the money without completing their registration.
-With more than 40% of Indian MFI lending is concentrated in Andhra Pradesh it is estimated that around Rs.10,000 crore or (USD 2.2 billion) of principal outstanding is at risk on which the repayments have stopped till the registration of the MFIs is complete.
+At the same time, banks began to turn off access to funds for MFIs, and members did not repay as the MFIs could not collect the money without completing their registration.
+With more than 40% of Indian, MFI lending is concentrated in Andhra Pradesh it is estimated that around Rs.10,000 crore or (USD 2.2 billion) of principal outstanding is at risk on which the repayments have stopped till the registration of the MFIs is complete.

 Meanwhile, the Microfinance Institutions Network (MFIN) and two other MFIs moved to the court for quashing of the ordinance and also to allow for recovery of loans.
-However, in a recent ruling the A.P High court refused to grant a stay on the ordinance and said that the state government has the right to regulate the activities of the MFIs.
+However, in a recent ruling, the A.P High court refused to grant a stay on the ordinance and said that the state government has the right to regulate the activities of the MFIs.

 Interestingly, most of this loan portfolio now at risk has come from the banks in the form of on-lending funds to the MFIs.
-Therefore, if the field level defaults continue, the banks who have lent to the MFIs under the priority sector norms will suffer serious impact on their portfolio.
+Therefore, if the field level defaults continue, the banks who have lent to the MFIs under the priority sector norms will suffer a serious impact on their portfolio.

 Events that happened after the ordinance became a law: